We Buy Houses in Orange County

 Kissimmee sits in Osceola County but functions as Orlando's southern extension, and its housing problems feed directly into the Orange County market.
 The corridor along US-192 and Poinciana is ground zero for failed vacation rental conversions.
 Investors bought single-family homes from 2006 to 2009, furnished them, and listed them as short-term rentals.
 Many of those homes were built with Chinese drywall, a defective product that corrodes copper wiring, blackens AC coils, and creates a sulfur smell that won't go away without a full gut renovation.
 Remediation costs run $100,000+ on a typical 4-bedroom vacation home.

 Osceola County consistently posts one of Florida's highest foreclosure rates, and that pressure bleeds into south Orange County.
-Homeowners in Meadow Woods, Hunters Creek, and the 32837 corridor compete with distressed Kissimmee inventory for the same buyer pool, which drags prices down across the board.
-We buy in both counties and can close regardless of which side of the county line your property sits on.
-Call (561) 258-9405 for a no-obligation offer.
+Homeowners in Meadow Woods, Hunters Creek, and the 32837 corridor compete with distressed Kissimmee inventory for the same buyer pool, which can drag pricing pressure across the county line.
+We review properties in both counties and put payoff, title, repair, and timing assumptions in writing.
+Call (561) 258-9405 for a written offer review.

 Frequently Asked Questions About Selling in Orange County